elhaji1175/Time-Series/README.md

 Run the script in R.
 Results

 The project presents a comprehensive time series analysis of the Hang Seng Index using R programming.
 The analysis includes a visual representation of the opening, closing, high, and low values of the Hang Seng Index, as well as an examination of the autocorrelation and partial autocorrelation patterns.
-The project also uses ARIMA to make predictions about future movements of the Hang Seng Index and the results are presented in charts and graphs.
+The project also uses ARIMA to check the residuals of the Hang Seng Index and the results are presented in charts and graphs.